 Here's the plot: Dr, X, as grumpy as Don Birnam on Yom Kippur, feels skittish about the experimental eye drops he's invented and which he administers to himself as experimental subject.
 His colleagues tell him he mustn't!
 It's unethical!
 He kills one of them, because doctors who'd rather kill dozens of innocent animals than risk being their own guinea pigs are fucking chickenshit.
 Milland, who played an alcoholic so well in LOST WEEKEND he became one, so his character's sociopathic surliness in a way that spills outside the script until we're not sure if he's acting or the script was changed because that was easier than trying to change Milland's foul mood.
 The medical staff at X's hospital of course try to stop him, but it's too late.
-He sees it all: everything from under a women's skirts to, to inside their organs, to behind cards in poker and eventually, the chewy tootsie roll center of the universe.
+He sees it all: everything from under a women's skirts to inside their organs, to behind cards in poker and eventually to the chewy tootsie roll center of the universe.
 He goes from saying to hell with anyone who gets in his way in the pursuit of visual clarity to to hell with anything that gets in his way of driving headfirst into the desert on a quest for glorious opaqueness.

 Then again, there's hot chicks scattered all over, so hey -- just dig that crazy looking girl in the photo below, with that awesome Cyd Charisse-meets-Vampira-style black gown!
 Note the swingin' way Milland has with a martini!
 Oh, Ray knows his way around a cocktail party.